tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Intuitively this makes sense, but intuition isn't good enough for computation.
 So how do we quantify these differences in a scalable, efficient manner?

 To do this, we rely on **Approximate Nearest Neighbor (ANN)** algorithms to navigate high-dimensional spaces efficiently.
 This post provides an introduction to the core algorithms that empower embedding vector searching at scale.

+## Out of Scope: Dense vs. Sparse Vectors
+Before diving into the math, we must define our terms.
+This post exclusively covers the mathematics of **Dense Vector Search**.

+Dense vectors (like embeddings from OpenAI or CLIP) are relatively low-dimensional (e.g., 384 to 3072 dimensions) but *every dimension has a non-zero floating-point value*.
+This geometric "denseness" is what triggers the algorithmic complexities (like the Curse of Dimensionality) discussed in the rest of this post.

+By contrast, **Sparse Vectors** (such as traditional TF-IDF/BM25 profiles, or modern neural representations like **SPLADE** <a id="cite-32"></a>[[32]](#ref-32) and Elastic's **ELSER**) have massive dimensionality (often corresponding to the entire English vocabulary, e.g., 30,000+ dimensions), but they are 99% zeros.
+Because they are sparse, we do not mathematically calculate distance across all dimensions.
+Instead, we use fast set-intersection operations on **Inverted Indexes**.
+Therefore, sparse vectors do not suffer from the same geometric curse, and algorithms like HNSW or IVF are not the primary mechanisms for scaling them.

 ## The Classical Approach: Space Partitioning